As humans, we all feel emotions.

 Until you’re willing to experience these negative emotions that keep popping up, you will keep creating experiences that create that doubt or stress, or that negative emotion.

 That’s it.
 That’s all I want you to do.
-I don’t want you to try to create new feelings yet.
+I also don’t want you to try to create new feelings yet.
+These are just my recommendations, if you need more mental health help, please seek out a professional such as a clinical psychologist.

 Everyone comes to me and they want to feel excited, happy, and motivated all the time.
 But if you ignore the negative emotion in your life and try to create only positive emotion, you won’t be willing to experience the downs (the failures) that it takes to move through it to achieve your goal.